 White willow plants are susceptible to a wide range of diseases, including several fungal diseases.
 The most common fungal disease affecting white willows is Powdery Mildew, which manifests as a white, powdery coating on the leaves and stems of the plant.
 This disease can cause severe leaf damage and can even lead to leaf drop.
 Other fungal diseases that can affect white willows include Leaf Spot and Canker, both of which can cause leaf discoloration and wilting.
 Additionally, white willows are prone to bacterial diseases such as Bacterial Leaf Scorch and Fire Blight, both of which can cause significant damage to the plant.

-See also What is wax begonias Plant
+See also What is Wild Cherry Plant

 Pests of White Willow Plants